 NCERT Section-by-Section Breakdown for Class 12 Physics Chapter 8

-The chapter divides cleanly into four sections covering the conceptual route from Maxwell's correction to the full EM spectrum.
-The table below lists each section with the page band you will find it on inside the official PDF.
+The chapter divides into four sections that run from Maxwell's original correction to the full EM spectrum.
+The table shows the page range for each in the official PDF.

 SectionTitlePage RangeWhat it Covers